 Specifies that the CSV input must not contain any whitespace between data values and separators.
 By default, csvloader ignores extra space between values, quotation marks, and the value separators.
 If you use this argument, any input lines containing whitespace will generate an error and not be inserted into the database.

 Specifies the password to use when connecting to the database.
 You must specify a username and password if security is enabled for the database.
 If you specify a username with the --user argument but not the --password argument, VoltDB prompts for the password.
 This is useful when writing shell scripts because it avoids having to hardcode passwords as plain text in the script.

 Specifies the network port to use when connecting to the database.
 If you do not specify a port, csvloader uses the default client port 21212.

 Specifies a stored procedure to use for loading each record from the data file.
-The named procedure must exist in the database catalog and must accept the fields of the data record as input parameters.
+The named procedure must exist in the database schema and must accept the fields of the data record as input parameters.
 By default, csvloader uses a custom procedure to batch multiple rows into a single insert operation.
 If you explicitly name a procedure, batching does not occur.